Get PeakVisor App

 Appalachian Mountains

-Known for their heavily forested terrain and rugged hiking trails, the Appalachian Mountains, also known as the Appalachians, are a system of mountain ranges that stretches some 1,500 miles (2,400 km) from the central part of the US state of Alabama to the province of Newfoundland and Labrador in Canada.
+Known for their heavily forested terrain and rugged hiking trails, the Appalachian Mountains, also known simply as the Appalachians, are a system of mountain ranges that stretch some 1,500 miles (2,400 km) south to north from the U.S. state of Alabama to the Canadian province of Newfoundland and Labrador.

 Appalachian Mountains

-There are 37857 named peaks in the Appalachian Mountains, the highest and the most prominent mountain is Mount Mitchell.
+There are 37857 named peaks in the Appalachian Mountains; the highest and the most prominent is Mount Mitchell (6,684 ft / 2,038 m) in North Carolina.

 Geography

-Forming a natural barrier between the eastern Coastal Plain and the Interior Lowlands of North America, the Appalachians played a vital role in the development of the United States.
-In fact, for a century the Appalachians were a barrier to the westward expansion of the British colonies.
+The Appalachians formed a natural barrier between the eastern Coastal Plain and the Interior Lowlands of North America, playing a vital role in the development of the United States.
+For over a century, they were the critical barrier to the westward expansion of the British colonies.

-Although “Appalachia” is often used to refer to a distinct cultural region that stretches from southern New York, though Pennsylvania, West Virginia, Maryland, Virginia, Ohio, Kentucky, North Carolina, South Carolina, Georgia, Tennessee, Alabama, and into Mississippi, it has a different definition in a geological context as a mountain range.
+“Appalachia” often refers to a distinct cultural region stretching from southern New York through Pennsylvania, West Virginia, Maryland, Virginia, Ohio, Kentucky, North Carolina, South Carolina, Georgia, Tennessee, Alabama, and Mississippi.
+However, it has a different definition in a geological context as a mountain range.

-Geologically, the range is included as part of at least 16 states, which include all the previously mentioned states, plus Connecticut, Massachusetts, Vermont, New Hampshire, and Maine.
+Geologically, the range is part of at least 16 states, including all the previously mentioned states plus Connecticut, Massachusetts, Vermont, New Hampshire, and Maine.

-While the geologic definition of the Appalachian Mountains does not technically include the peaks in Mississippi, it does include some of the mountains within the Canadian provinces of Quebec, New Brunswick, Nova Scotia, and Newfoundland and Labrador.
-Additionally, the Canadian Appalachians are often thought of as a distinct system of ranges, though this is more of a geopolitical distinction than a geological one.
+While the geologic definition of the Appalachian Mountains does not technically include the hills in Mississippi, it does include some of the mountains within the Canadian provinces of Quebec, New Brunswick, Nova Scotia, and Newfoundland and Labrador.
+The Canadian Appalachians are often considered a distinct system of ranges, though this is a geopolitical distinction rather than a geological one.

 Roan Highlands Southern Appalachian Mountain Scenic along the Appalachian Trail near the state borders of North Carolina and Tennessee